DefGuard/docs/deployment-strategies/health-check.md

 Response:

-* `alive` with status code 200 – Proxy is working
+* `alive` with status code 200 – Edge is working

-To verify gRPC services for **Proxy** are alive, there is endpoint at `GET /api/v1/health-grpc` that verify it.
+To verify gRPC services for **Edge** are alive, there is endpoint at `GET /api/v1/health-grpc` that verify it.

 Example request: